keithlegg/gnolmec_render/README.md

 http://sourceforge.net/projects/rasterrain/

-Copy all the files into a directory on Linux or OSX and type "make"
+if you are on Ubuntu or OSX just go to the folder and type "make"

-it should work well from there.
+to run type:

+./renderthing 500 500 3d_obj/cone.obj 0 60 0 foo.bmp

+args in order are
+	X resolution of outoput image
+	Y resolution of outoput image
+	obj file to load and render
+	X rotation
+	Y rotation
+	Z rotation
+	output bmp file

 Keith Legg